 No, your price will be exactly the same, whether you are working with a Realtor or not.
 It would be illegal and unethical for a builder to charge you a higher price on a home simply because you are working with a Realtor.
 Builders typically set aside an amount of money each year in a separate fund to pay the commissions earned by Realtors who bring buyers to their properties.
 It is very similar to marketing funds or advertising expenses.
 Builders realize the importance of Realtors in the transaction and are more than willing to compensate us when we bring them a buyer.
 If you come across a builder that is reluctant or is discouraging you from using an agent, beware!

 If you would like to go through open houses on a Sunday afternoon, that’s fine.
 However, just remember that the agent who is hosting the open house is working for the seller.
 Do not give them personal information and be sure to tell them that you are working with us.
 We will provide you with business cards that you can give to the agent who is hosting the open house so that they are aware that you are represented and so that there are no misunderstandings.
 You can also sign in by using our name and phone number.

 There are no upfront costs to work with us.
 As your buyer’s agent, we will get paid when the purchase transaction is completed.
-For a buyer, the only out of pocket expense that they may have by working with a Realtor to represent them is a small additional commission (at RE/MAX Victory, we charge $295), which takes care of office expenses, paperwork, and record keeping.
+For a buyer, the only out of pocket expense that they may have by working with a Realtor to represent them is a small additional commission ($395), which takes care of office expenses, paperwork, and record keeping.
 That amount varies from broker to broker and is a part of your closing costs.